nielsmadan/easel/README.md

     let s:lime = ['#aeee00', 154]

-The `Highlight` function (with defaults) can then be called:
+The `Highlight` function (with defaults) can then be called inside the color scheme file:

-    call s:Highlight('Exception', s:lime, '', 'bold', '')
+    s:Highlight('Exception', s:lime, '', 'bold', '')

 Which is equivalent to the command: